pdfcpu/pdfcpu/content/core/stamp.md

 * fixed center page position (for 'free' positioning use pos:bl)
 * scale factor `0.5 rel`ative to page dimensions
-* positive rotation along the diagonale from the lower left to the upper right page corner (`d:1`).
+* positive rotation along the diagonal from the lower left to the upper right page corner (`d:1`).
 * fully opaque stamp by defining `op`acity `1`

 In addition for text based stamps: